nfdi4objects/n4o-graph-importer/README.md

 This [web service](#api) implements a controlled workflow to import RDF data into the triple store of a knowledge graph.
 The service is provided [as Docker image](https://github.com/nfdi4objects/n4o-graph-importer) but it can also be run from sources for [development and testing](#development).

-The first use case and default configuration is management of the [NFDI4Objects Knowledge Graph](https://graph.nfdi4objects.net/).
+Development is being funded as part of [NFDI4Objects](https://www.nfdi4objects.net/) to build the [NFDI4Objects Knowledge Graph](https://graph.nfdi4objects.net/).

 ## Table of Contents